Portland

 Per the Green Building Policy, all new building constructions and major renovations over 50,000 square feet must achieve LEED Gold certification, while all new constructions and major renovations less than 50,000 square feet may achieve LEED Gold certification or Earth Advantage at the Gold level.

-Portland does not have internal staff solely dedicated to energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan reviews, inspections, and performance testing for commercial properties.
 Residential building owners must complete an energy efficiency checklist and receive an inspection.
 Portland previously provided upfront support for code compliance, but private sector entity Earth Advantage now provides support.

 Commercial and multifamily benchmarking